 Recommended Selection Process & Short-List of Laparoscopic Surgical Displays

-Procurement works best through requirement mapping → spec filtering → clinical evaluation → TCO validation.
+Procurement works best through requirement mapping → spec filtering → clinical evaluation → lifecycle review.
+This helps hospitals and integration teams avoid selecting a display only by headline resolution or price.

 Short-List of Recommended Displays